bgachara/bgachara.github.io/posts/operating_systems.md

 ---

 ref:
-`Notes from Modern operating systems by Tanenbaum`
-//`Windows Fundamentals Notes from Reversing - Secrets of Reverse Engineering`
-//`CS162 Youtube - John Kubiatowicz`
+`Notes from Modern operating systems by Tanenbaum`, `Windows Fundamentals Notes from Reversing - Secrets of Reverse Engineering`, `CS162 Youtube - John Kubiatowicz`,
-//`Operating Systems: Three Easy Pieces`
+`Operating Systems: Three Easy Pieces`,
-//`Linux system programming`
+`Linux system programming`,
-//`Linux Kernel Development`
+`Linux Kernel Development`,
-//`OS Dev Wiki`
+`OS Dev Wiki`,
-//`Operating Systems From 0 to 1`
+`Operating Systems From 0 to 1`,
+`Practical File System Design`

 *the concepts and design patterns appear at many levels* *the better you understand their design and implementation, the better use you'll make of them*